 The Belgian type shares many similarities with Standard French.
 Still, it has many distinct wordings, pronunciations, and expression elements.

-The version has more nasal vowels compared to Standard French.
+This version has more nasal vowels than Standard French.
 For example, words like “pain” (bread) may be pronounced with a more nasalized vowel sound.

 The pronunciation of certain consonant sounds, like the “r” sound, may deviate.
 It can be softer or more guttural than in Standard French.

-It has many loan words from Flemish (Dutch) and Walloon (a regional Romance language).
+It contains many loanwords from Flemish (Dutch) and Walloon (a regional Romance language).
 As a result, some words and phrases may differ from those in France.

-Belgian French includes expressions and idiomatic phrases unique to local culture and cuisine, uncommon in Francophone places.
+Belgian French includes expressions and idiomatic phrases unique to the local culture and cuisine, which are uncommon in other Francophone contexts.

 (iv) Swiss French